tranjg/beatdis/README.md

 ## Introduction

-Sending beats just got easier.
+Organizing beats just got better.

 BeatDis is a web solution for musicians/producers/artists to help organize, store, and send their music files.
 You can tag your files, create packs, and send them to collaborators.

 ## Techstack